The Big Bad Fox and Other Tales

 Toda (Celeste Holsheimer) is ten years old and lives with her pastry chef father (Teun Kuilboer) in an unnamed country.
 When war breaks out between ‘The Ones’ and ‘The Others’ Toda’s grandmother comes to stay, while her father is called to fight.
 Eventually it becomes too dangerous at home and Toda is sent abroad to join the mother (Noortje Herlaar) she doesn't know.
 Along the way she gets separated from the people taking her and must make her way on her own.

 Ultimately, the film says, which side we’re on doesn't matter much.
-Her father wears a blue badge but at one point Toda finds herself sharing a shack with a man wearing a blue badge, soon she’s sharing food with him and, sweetly, helping him learn to give orders (he has deserted because he found he wasn't assertive enough for his command role.
+Her father wears a blue badge but at one point Toda finds herself sharing a shack with a man wearing a yellow badge, soon she’s sharing food with him and, sweetly, helping him learn to give orders (he has deserted because he found he wasn't assertive enough for his command role.
 This scene is a fine example of the way the film leavens its messages with humour and heart.

 Toda is a great character for young girls to see and identify with.
 She’s inquisitive and intelligent, brave in the face of scary situations and compassionate with a slightly younger boy who attaches himself to her, whom she nicknames Stickie (Matsen Montsma).
 She’s also just a typical ten year old, who calls herself a daddy’s girl.
 As Toda, Celeste Holsheimer gives a performance free of anything actorly or precocious.
 She hits the funny moments nicely, but is particularly adept in the dramatic scenes, especially towards the end of the film when, having lost her mother’s address, Toda finds herself a refugee.